olpa/camxes-py/README.txt

 =======

 The --formattter (-f) option controls the transformation of the parse tree.
-Currently supported options include: debug and camxes-json (default)
+Supported options include: debug, node-coverage and camxes-json (default)

 The --serializer (-s) option controls the serialization of the transformed parse tree.
-Currently supported options include: json, json-pretty, and json-compact (default)
+Supported options include: json, json-pretty, and json-compact (default)

 DEPENDENCIES